-- 2.1 Sections 8 and 9 of the Local Government and Elections (Wales) Act 2021 (" the 2021 Act") allows local authorities in Wales to choose to adopt the Single Transferrable Voting system ("STV") as the type of electoral system to be used after 2027 instead of the current First Past the Post System ("FPTP").
-FPTO is currently used for county or county borough council elections in all 22 local authorities in Wales. - 2.2 Prior to the 2021 Act coming into force, Welsh Government commissioned research exploring the introduction of the STV system in future local elections in Wales.
-A copy of the WG summary of the research is attached as Appendix 1 and a full copy of the research is found at Appendix 2.
+- 2.1 Members will recall that the Monitoring Officer took a report to Full Council on 5th October 2023 for Council to consider whether or not it wished to consider moving to an STV system of voting at future local elections, the first step being to go out to consultation with persons entitled to vote as electors at a local government election, Town and Community Councils and such other persons as the Council considers appropriate.
+Council resolved to ask for the issue to be discussed by the Democratic Services Committee before the issue is brought back to Council.
+STV was discussed by the Democratic Services Committee on 16th November 2023.
+The comments and recommendation of the Democratic Services Committee are found at Appendix 3. - 2.2 Sections 8 and 9 of the Local Government and Elections (Wales) Act 2021 ("the 2021 Act") allows local authorities in Wales to choose to adopt the Single Transferrable Voting system ("STV") as the type of electoral system to be used after 2027 instead of the current First Past the Post System ("FPTP").
+FPTP is currently used for county or county borough council elections in all 22 local authorities in Wales. - 2.3 Prior to the 2021 Act coming into force, Welsh Government commissioned research exploring the introduction of the STV system in future local elections in Wales.
+A copy of the WG summary of the research is attached as Appendix 1, a full copy of the research is found at Appendix 2 and the Monitoring Officer's summary of the full research is at Appendix 4.

-3. What is a Single Transferrable Voting system (STV)
+3. What is a Single Transferrable Voting system (STV)?